Next event: June/July 2022

 Dr. Ashby Monk is the executive and research director of the Stanford Global Projects Center.
 He was named by CIO Magazine as one of the most influential academics in the institutional investing world.
 His current focus is on the design, governance and operation of institutional investors, with particular focus on the tech-enablement of asset owners.
 Outside of Stanford, he is the co-founder Long Game Savings and FutureProof Technologies.
 He is also on the leadership team at Addepar, which acquired his company Real Capital Innovation.
 He received his doctorate in Economic Geography at Oxford University and holds a master's in International Economics from the Université de Paris I - Pantheon Sorbonne and a bachelor's in Economics from Princeton University.

-Prior to becoming Fund Head of AE5, Lucy was responsible for the Energy Infrastructure Teams activities in Africa (2017 to 2020) and renewable energy generation globally (2012 to 2017).
-She has 24 years of investment experience in growth markets, including five years of operational experience as a Project Director at Globeleq, a Fund 1 and Fund 2 portfolio company, in the business development team.
+Prior to becoming Head of Energy Infrastructure in 2021 and Fund Head of AE5 in 2020, Lucy was responsible for the Energy Infrastructure Teams activities in Africa (2017 to 2020) and renewable energy generation globally (2012 to 2017).
+Her time at Actis also includes five years of operational experience as a Project Director at Globeleq, a Fund 1 and Fund 2 portfolio company, in the business development team.

 Lucy has led or been involved in deals across South Africa, Kenya, Brazil, Senegal, Egypt, Mozambique, Chile, Ghana, India, Nigeria and Tanzania.